What Causes Bloating?

 by Adam Whitby

-We have already said in 'What is bloating' that it is an uncomfortable and tight feeling of fullness in the stomach or abdomen, which may also be accompanied by abdominal pain and flatulence.
-The abdomen becomes larger than normal (distension) and bloating may also cause a very noticeable increase in various noises from the gut, such as loud rumblings and gurglings.
+Bloating is an uncomfortable and tight feeling of fullness in the stomach or abdomen, which may also be accompanied by abdominal pain and flatulence.
+The tummy becomes larger than normal (distension) and it may also cause a very noticeable increase in various noises from the gut, such as loud rumblings and gurglings.

 The main causes of such symptoms may be excess liquid in the intestine, or more likely excess gas produced by the digestive process.
 We are all very aware of our own wind, which we release by burping or breaking wind.
 The mixture of gases such as oxygen, hydrogen, nitrogen, carbon dioxide, methane and others formed in the gut during the digestive process can become a very unpleasant problem.